damianhakert/damianhakert.github.io/source/_posts/2015-02-22-gitlab-7-8-released.markdown

 GitLab Enterprise Edition adds to this the GitLab Annex feature to manage your large files with GitLab, improved JIRA integration and a GitHub Enterprise integration.

 This month's Most Valuable Person ([MVP](https://about.gitlab.com/mvp/)) is Hannes Rosenögger.
-Hannes took merge requests, fixed them up and contributed them to GitLab.
+Hannes took stale or old merge requests, fixed them up and contributed them to GitLab.
 This is a great way to contribute and we're excited for him to join the core team.
 Thanks Hannes!